The Rival IQ API

 Data is organized using the same groupings as in the app.
-Data is accessed one landscape at a time, optionally using a tag to limit the company set.
+Data is accessed one landscape at a time, optionally using a filter to limit the company set.
 Within the API, landscapes are accessed by id.
 To get the id for a given landscape, use the landscape API endpoint.

 Data may be returned in JSON or CSV format (except for the landscape endpoint, which is JSON only).